open-contracting/standard-development-handbook/docs/systems/services.md

 ## Sentry

 Sentry is used by ODS for multiple clients.
-There should be at least one member with the Member role from OCP.
+There should be at least one member with the Member role from OCP on relevant projects.

 ## Transifex

 Transifex is used by ODS for multiple clients.
 There should be at most two members with the [Project Maintainer and Team Manager](https://docs.transifex.com/teams/understanding-user-roles) roles from OCP.

+## Trello

+Trello is used by ODS for multiple clients.
+There should be at least one member from OCP on relevant boards.